Chief Finance and Administration Officer

 - Minimum 7 years’ experience with at least three years in a management role.

 - Strong experience in nonprofit accounting and managing complex financial systems and reporting requirements.

-- Experience working with large donors required (e.g. Government and Foundation), including reporting and monitoring.
+- Experience working with large donors required (e.g. must have experience managing US Government grants), including reporting and monitoring.

 - Experience with international programs required.

 - A hand-on roll-up your sleeves leader.
 This position requires being in command of details.

 - A strong value for data-driven decision making and demonstrated success in generating and executing thoughtful practical solutions.

 - Demonstrated ability to think and act strategically.

 - Demonstrated experience directing and implementing new systems, processes and technology to enhance internal operations and organizational effectiveness.

 - Experience managing HR functions – including all employee related policy.